elmenelek/archivebot/README.md

 - Music playback uses `yt-dlp` under the hood, wrapped by `yt-dlp-exec`.
 Audio is streamed directly without saving files to disk.
 - `$archive` downloads are served from a small local HTTP server bound to `127.0.0.1`, so the download link only works from the same machine the bot is running on.
-- Only one instance of the bot should run at a time, running it twice (for example two terminals open) will cause every command to fire and reply more than once.

 ## Tech stack